Work with us to improve how we manage pain care for children

 It can sometimes be hard for parents and healthcare professionals to tell when children and young people have breakthrough pain.
 To help address this, researchers have designed a first-of-its-kind questionnaire, aiming to gather insights to help healthcare professionals recognise breakthrough pain early, manage it better and help reduce emergency hospital admissions due to the pain.

-Children and young people aged 3 months to 25 years who use paediatric oncology or palliative care services, or their parents and caregivers, can take part in the research by taking part in all or some of these activities, including:
+Children and young people aged three months to 25 years who use paediatric oncology or palliative care services, or their parents and caregivers, can take part in the research by taking part in all or some of these activities, including:

 • Talk to researchers for 30 to 60 minutes about your pain